chtoucas/Narvalo.NET/docs/issues.md

 - Review localization for Narvalo.Build, Narvalo.Mvp, Narvalo.Mvp.Web
   and Narvalo.Web.
-- We might have a conflict between the new package format and our target `Package`.
 - Update CodeFormatter when it supports C# 7.0.
 After that, change from `format-code.cmd` to `format-code.ps1`.
 - I think there is a problem w/ dependency resolution for EDGE packages